DeSinc/SallyBot/README.md

 Press F5 to build it and run and see what happens (it should work first try)

-It has a line of code that is currently commented out to reply to any message it sees.
-Remove the slashes if you want to activate this line of code to test if the bot works in your server.
+It has a line of code that replies to any message it sees.
+This will test if the bot works in your server by sending a message back to you.

+If it does not repeat your message back to you, then message intents might not be enabled.
+See the steps above with pictures to fix that.

 Feel free to remove this line of code entirely after testing the bot is up and running.
 (CTRL + F "Hello!!" to find that line and use/remove/change it however you like.)

 ## AI Text Generation with Dalai Alpaca